Sanders-Lab/mosaicatcher-pipeline-BIH/README.md

    are indexed and have PCR duplicates marked (the latter is especially relevant for single-cell data).

-5. **SNP call set.** If available, specify SNV calls (VCF) in `Snake.config.json`.
+5. **SNP call set.** If available, specify SNV calls (VCF) in `Snake.config.json`/ 'Snake.config.chm13.json'.
 Note that the sample name in the VCF must match the one in the BAM files.

+6. **Mappability track.** A simulation based mappability track is to be provided in folder 'arbigent_norm'.

 **Note:** Multiple samples can be run simultaneously.
 Just create different subfolders below `bam/`.
 The same settings from the `Snake.config.json` config files are